CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 7 - Parallax.md

 4 & & & 0.2218704 \\ \hline
 \end{array}
 ```
-The geocentric latitude of $P$ are given then as:
+The geocentric latitude of $P$ is given then as:
 ```math
 \begin{alignat}{2}
 x_0 &= 6378.137\cos(0.2218704) &&= 6221.793\\